zSuperx/FFL/README.md

-# FFL: FHECK FLASHING LIGHTS
+# FFL: HECK FLASHING LIGHTS
 ### fck them flashing lights they be hurting my eyes and shiii